Divided we fall; United we stand

 This disease has spread all the way down from the federal and state levels to local government – no wonder many county ballots have so many spots listing "no candidate."

 Poisoning politics even more in the last decade has been the explosion of the social media and its spread of lies.
 Not many words are needed to shoot down a candidate, community leader, worthy cause or respected institution.
-And it doesn’t even have to go viral on the internet to do serious damage.
+And it doesn’t even have to go viral on the internet to do serious damage in a small town.

 Speaking about viral, the surrealistic debates over the Coronavirus Pandemic are a good example of how almost anything can have people shouting each other down.